oliviagaffney/oliviagaffney-data-portfolio/README.md

 ## 🌟 Interests

-- **Fitness Industry:** I've always been involved in elite-level sports and enjoy exploring how data can improve performance and health.
+- **Sports and Entertainment Industry:** I've always been involved in elite-level sports and enjoy learning about the actual business activities that make sports happen.
-- **Technology:** I'm excited about the intersection of data and technology, particularly in areas such as sports tech, fitness apps, and product innovation.
+- **Technology:** I'm excited about the intersection of data and technology, particularly in areas such as fan engagement, digital innovation, and enhancing user experience through insights and analytics.

 ## 📬 Contact Information